Euclid Trucks: Great Depression

-The next Euclid design was an articulated, tractor/trailer style (in the style of the Caterpillar DW10), bottom dumper.
-This was known as the Model Z or ZW.
+The next Euclid design was an articulated, tractor/trailer, in the style of the Caterpillar DW10 bottom dumper.
+It was known as the Model Z or ZW.

 Company expansion

-Euclid produced thousands of off-road haulers and scrapers, of improving and larger design and became a large international corporation by the early 1950s.
-In 1950 a separate UK-based company, Euclid Great Britain, was established.
+Euclid made thousands of off-road haulers and scrapers.
+Improved and larger designs helped it become a significant international corporation by the early 1950s.
+In 1950, a separate UK-based company, Euclid Great Britain, was established.
 A factory specialising in off-road haulers was opened in Motherwell, Scotland.
-In 1953 the Euclid Corporation was purchased by General Motors, in what the leaders of both companies saw as an advantageous deal, with complementary product lines.

-This deal came about due to GM's desire to enter the earthmoving manufacturing field and the realisation by the Armington family, that a GM takeover would provide capital and enhanced design capability.
-The GM takeover deal was announced on September 30, 1953, with an official takeover date of January 1, 1954.
+In 1953, the Euclid Corporation was purchased by General Motors, in what the leaders of both companies saw as an advantageous deal, given their complementary product lines.
+The deal came about due to GM's desire to enter the earthmoving manufacturing field, and the realisation by the Armington family that a GM takeover would provide capital and enhanced design capability.
+The GM takeover was announced on September 30, 1953, with an official takeover date of January 1, 1954.

 Arthur Armington died suddenly in 1937, leading to a stumble in Euclid's fortunes.
 George Armington died in 1954, at the age of 89, after overseeing the sale of Euclid to GM.
 Sons Stuart & Everett Armington retired in 1953, and George Jr retired in 1958.
 The youngest son Ray, the last Armington, retired in 1960 after seven years as General Manager of GM's Euclid Division.

 The 1950s and 1960s were good years for Euclid Trucks.
-Euclid produced the industry's first 50-ton, 3 axle dump truck, with twin Cummins power, in 1951.
-Euclid produced two and three axle dump trucks with capacities up to 105 tons in this period.
-Some of the largest three axle units, being used as tractors for even larger end dumps, and bottom dump haulers.
+In 1951, the company produced the industry's first 50-ton, three-axle dump truck, with twin-engined Cummins power.
+During that period, Euclid produced two- and three-axle dump trucks with capacities up to 105 tons.
+Some of the largest three-axle units were used as tractors for even larger end-dump, and bottom-dump haulers.